exo-lang/exo/examples/cursors/README.md

 ## Overview

 Learn how to use Cursors to navigate and transform Exo object code.
-Cursors are powerful tools that allow you to:
+Cursors allow you to:
 - Select and reference specific code elements (expressions, statements, blocks)
 - Navigate spatially within procedures
-- Apply transformations to your code
+- Apply optimization

 ## Key Concepts

-This tutorial covers:
-- Pattern-based cursor identification
+This example covers the key concepts presented in the paper:
+- Finding Cursors with pattern-matching
-- Cursor navigation techniques
+- Cursor navigation
 - Applying scheduling primitives using cursors
 - Cursor forwarding after code transformations
+- Defining a new scheduling operation

 ## Getting Started